Nodefusion/NodefusionPortal.UserManual/README/Organizations/Work-Service.md

   - Hours used

-### Part Two

-The second part shows a table of work reports for every month you were using Nodefusion services up to the current month.
-The current month's work report will be available after the end of the month.

-The work report table has three columns.
+### Work Report History

+The Work Report History is displayed as a table with the following columns:
-The first column is File Name.
-It is a link that will download a pdf file showing the monthly work report.
+  - File Name, a link to a pdf file for the Work Report

-The second field is Billing Period Name.
-It shows the period of the work report.
-Period consists of year and month.
+  - Billing Period Name, shows the period of the work report

-The third field is Timestamp.
+  - Timestamp